 1 teaspoon cinnamon powder

 1. In a mixing bowl, add lukewarm water, sugar, yeast, salt and vegetable oil.
 Stir well.

-2. Add all purpose flour and mix with a rice scoop or by hand.
+2. Add all purpose flour into the mixing bowl and mix with a rice scoop or by hand.

 3. Cover the bowl with cling wrap or a pot cover and allow the dough to rise at room temperature for 1 hour.

 4. The dough will rise to double its original size after an hour.
 Knead the dough to remove the gas bubbles.

 5. Leave the dough to rise for another 10-20 minutes.

 6. For the filling, add brown sugar, cinnamon powder and chopped walnuts in a bowl.
 Mix well.
 Note: Feel free to make fillings with your own favorite ingredients.

 7. Now knead the dough to release the gas bubbles again.

 8. Spread some flour on the cutting board and your hand.
 Place the dough on the board and knead it.
 Divide dough into 8 equal-sized balls.

 9. Take a piece of dough ball, flatten it with your palm and place some filling in the center of the dough and then seal it to shaped into a ball.
 If it’s sticky add some flour to the ball and your fingers.
 Repeat this to fill all the remaining 7 dough balls.
 Don’t be stingy with the fillings, you’ll thanks me later. 😉

 10. Heat a pan over medium head and add some oil.

 11. Place a dough ball on the pan and cook for about 30 seconds.
 Turn the ball over once the bottom side is light golden brown.
 Then flatten the dough with a spatula to make into a thin wide circular disc.

 12. Cook for about a minute until bottom is golden brown.
 Turn it over again and turn down the heat to low.

 13. Cover pan with a lid and cook for a more minute.
 By now, the brown sugar filling mixture will be melted.
 Serve hot!